yuriytkach/stream-16-demo-app/README.md

-# Demo Project for Online Stream #16 - Microservice for Excel File Processing
+# Demo Project for Online Stream #16,#17,#20 - Microservice for Excel File Processing

 Demo project for online stream #16 where a small microservice is created that processes Excel file uploaded through REST API, saves file to AWS S3, parses it to JSON and send that to another service.

+On stream #17 the dockerization of the project is done together with additional properties and settings to prepare for running in production.

+On stream #20 additional features are added: Sending of file to SFTP folder and then sending email.
+The integration with all external services is tested with running services in containers.

 ![Diagram for Application](https://github.com/yuriytkach/stream-16-demo-app/blob/main/arch.png?raw=true)